Th3Fr0gg/BitcoinDigitsDateConverter/README.md

  # Bitcoin Digits Date Converter
 This repository contains Python code developed for the Bitcoin Digits collection.
 The software facilitates the conversion of dates to and from a five-digit number.
+The 5D Bitcoin Digits range from 00001 to 99999, covering the period between January 1, 1900, and October 15, 2173.
-The code includes two functions:
+The code includes two functions.

 ## Version